xild/go-gelf-formatter/README.md

 )

 func init() {
-  // Log as JSON instead of the default ASCII formatter. log.SetFormatter(&xild.GELFFormatter{})
+  // Log as GELF FORMATTER instead of the default ASCII formatter. log.SetFormatter(&xild.GELFFormatter{})

-  // Output to stderr instead of stdout, could also be a file. log.SetOutput(os.Stderr)

-  // Only log the warning severity or above. log.SetLevel(log.WarnLevel)
 }

 func main() {
-  log.WithFields(logrus.Fields{
+  log.WithFields(log.Fields{
     "animal": "walrus",
     "size":   10,
-  }).Info("A group of walrus emerges from the ocean") }
+  }).Info("A group of walrus emerges from the ocean \n The ocean That's all I need") }
 ```

-## Contributing to GoRequest:
+## Contributing:

 If you find any improvement or issue you want to fix, feel free to send me a pull request with testing.